piyushpatel2005/go-exploration/README.md

 var x int // declare
 x = 100 // initialize
-var x int // default value is x =0 var x string // default value of string is x = ""
+var x int // default value is x =0
+// When string is defined, it allocates two words in memory.
+The first word represents a pointer and the second word represents number of bytes of a string with zero value as 0. var x string // default value of string is x = ""
 // Declaration and initilization in the same statement x := 100 // type is inferred.
 This works only inside a function